Graduate Certificate Programs

 - Students apply for a certificate program just like applying for a degree program, and must pay any relevant application fee.

-If a student is interested, she or he should contact the appropriate program office to obtain the unique criteria and prerequisites for the desired program.
-Please see the Graduate School website for a complete listing of certificate programs.
+If a student is interested, the student should contact the appropriate program office to obtain the specific criteria and prerequisites for the desired certificate.